 In this article, we’ll explore the topic of online form abandonment, what causes it, and what websites can do to minimize the issue.

 Form abandonment in this context isn’t as well documented as cart abandonment, so there is less data out there.
-For example, we know from our client data that 76.9% of shoppers abandon checkout forms, but data for other types of forms is less commonly available.
+For example, we know from our client data that 76.9% of shoppers abandon bookings and checkout forms, but data for other types of forms is less commonly available.

 Other types of online forms may not have an immediate transaction at the end of them, but they are no less important.